spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 # Overview

 The Private Cloud Gateway (PCG) enables support for isolated private cloud or data center environments.
-You can set up the cloud gateway as a single-node or three-node cluster.
+You can set up the cloud gateway as a single-node or three-node cluster based on your requirements for high availability (HA).
 <br />

 <InfoBox>